RedGradient/Java-Projects/README.md

 # Java Projects
-List of my Java projects with links and description.
+List of my Java projects with links, description and used stack.

 ## [Task Manager](https://github.com/RedGradient/java-project-73) [in progress]